-Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Evaluating the reliability and integrity of information and the means used to identify, measure, classify and report such information Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have significant impact on the organization Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets All internal auditing services (assurance and consulting) In-house Rolando D. Soliven, CPA, CIA, CFE, CQA, CRMA A written report is prepared and issued by the Chief Audit Executive or designee following the conclusion of each internal audit engagement.
+Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditin g Firm Reporting process Evaluating the reliability and integrity of information and the means used to identify, measure, classify and report such information Evaluating the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations which could have significant impact on the organization All internal auditing services (assurance and consulting) In-house Rolando D. Soliven, CPA, CIA, CFE, CQA, CRMA A written report is prepared and issued by the Chief Audit Executive or designee following the conclusion of each internal audit engagement.
 The report is distributed as appropriate and communicated to the Board as well.
+Evaluating the means of safeguarding assets and, as appropriate, verifying the existence of such assets